Due Date Calculator

 Knowing when you’re due also allows you to get appropriate prenatal care.
 This includes taking prenatal vitamins and getting prenatal screenings at the right times during your pregnancy.
-Your provider will also measure your baby’s size and position throughout your pregnancy to ensure that your baby is growing properly.
+Your provider will also measure the fetus's size and position throughout your pregnancy to ensure that it's growing properly.

 How do I calculate my due date if I don’t know the date of my last period?